LibreSolar/charge-controller-firmware/README.md

 Unfortunately, the green GitHub "Clone or download" button does not include submodules.
 If you cloned the repository already and want to pull the submodules, run `git submodule update --init --recursive`.

-### PlatformIO

-It is suggested to use Visual Studio Code and PlatformIO for firmware development, as it simplifies compiling and uploading the code a lot:

-1. Install Visual Studio Code and [PlatformIO](https://platformio.org/platformio-ide) to build the firmware.

-2. Adjust configuration in `zephyr/prj.conf` if necessary.

-3. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]` or create a file `custom.ini` with your personal settings.
-PlatformIO is configured for latest revision of the boards (see table above).
-For older revisions adjust `platformio.ini` and the `.json` files in `boards` folder manually or use native Zephyr environment.

-4. Connect the board via a programmer.
-See the Libre Solar website for [further project-agnostic instructions](http://libre.solar/docs/flashing).

-5. Press the upload button at the bottom left corner in VS Code.

-### Native Zephyr environment

-You can also use the Zephyr build system directly for advanced configuration with `menuconfig` or if you need more recently added features.
+Building the firmware requires the native Zephyr build system.

 This guide assumes you have already installed the Zephyr SDK and the west tool according to the [Zephyr documentation](https://docs.zephyrproject.org/latest/getting_started/).
-Also make sure that `west` is at least at version `0.8.0`.

 Now after you cloned the repository (see above), go into the root firmware directory and initialize a west workspace: